OHDSI/CureIdRegistry/CureID Cohort Creation Guide.md

 **Steps**:

-1. Create Condition roll up
-    - Concepts are mapped to their corresponding ancestor concept(s)
+1. Create Condition roll up: concepts are mapped to their corresponding ancestor concept(s)
 2. Create table that counts the ancestor concepts for each original concept
 3. Create table that counts the original concepts
 4. Filter to only include conditions that have more than 10 counts